 - establish your lay down area or site storage away from the Western Power network

-- place waste bins outside of the danger zone
+- place waste bins outside of the danger zones (see danger zone section for more information)

 - tip sand outside of the danger zone.